georgetown-cset/article-linking/README.md

 At CSET, we aim to produce a more comprehensive set of scholarly literature by ingesting multiple sources and then deduplicating articles.
 This repository contains CSET's current method of cross-dataset article linking.
 Note that we use "article" very loosely, although in a way that to our knowledge is fairly consistent across the datasets we draw from.
 Books, for example, are included.
-We currently include articles from arXiv, Web of Science, Papers With Code, Semantic Scholar, The Lens, and OpenAlex.
+We currently include articles from arXiv, Papers With Code, Semantic Scholar, The Lens, and OpenAlex.
 Some of these sources are largely duplicative (e.g. arXiv is well covered by other corpora) but are included to aid in linking to additional metadata (e.g. arXiv fulltext).